lumrachele/linked-lists-reading-nyc-web-111918/README.md

 We need the second node now to point to the fourth node.
 So we first need to find out the address of the fourth node, and then change the second node to point to it.
 Once we change what the second node points to, nothing will point to the third node, and that third node will effectively be lost.

-> Note: Some languages like ruby have a garbage collector to remove data from memory that is impossible to retrieve.
+> Note: Some languages like Ruby have a garbage collector to remove data from memory that is impossible to retrieve.

-We retrieve the address of the fourth node by calling next one time, which brings us to the second node.
-We need to store the second node, and call next to get to the third node.
+We retrieve the address of the fourth node by calling `next` one time, which brings us to the second node.
+We need to store the second node, and call `next` to get to the third node.
 From the third node, we can retrieve the address of the fourth.
 Now our task is to take the second node and have it stop pointing to the third node and instead point to the fourth node.

 ```text